brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-posttraining.md

 Ship with the boring but essential runbook.
 Releases should pass quarantine evals and safety gates, carry a model card that explains capabilities and known risks, and include a rollback hash that on-call engineers can flip without debate.
 Observability should capture request and response traces including tool calls, token-level logs with sensitive data redacted, utilization and saturation metrics across the serving path, and real dollars per request.
 Define service-level objectives that reflect user experience—latency at P50/P95/P99, error rate, grounding precision, a safety incident budget—and add one business-flavored metric that keeps everyone honest: cost per helpful answer.
 If a guardrail trips or an SLO breaches, the canary rolls back automatically while you investigate; if behavior changes, the changelog explains what moved and why.

 Post-training is never “done.”
 It’s a continuous control loop where behavior shaping, preference alignment, and hardening reinforce each other.
 Keep the loop tight, keep the signals clean, and keep the rollback switch close.
 That’s how a capable model turns into a product you can trust—day after day, release after release.

+## PTQ: Post-training Quantization

+At inference, LLMs are usually memory and bandwidth bound - weights and KV-cache traffic dominate latency and cost.
+PTQ is a method that trades precision for improved footprint and bandwidth.
+Recall that quantization shrinks numbers (weights/activations/KV-cache) from FP16/BF16 to fewer bits so that your model uses less memory and bandwidth at inference.
+For LLMs, bandwidth (moving weights/KV) if often the bottlenck, so fewer bits leads to fewer bytes moved, and therefore better latency and throughput without retraining.

+> The goal of PTQ is to cut inference cost by shrinking numbers into more compact bit representations, we turn FP16/BF16 weights and activations into low-bit integers _after_ we finish pre-training the model.

+PTQ does this process _after_ pretraining, using a small _"calibration"_ set, not a full finetune.